SwatchPie/script-hero-for-illustrator/README.md

 The scripts in [swatch-hero](./swatch-hero/README.md) are what inspired **Script Hero**.

-- `swatch-legend` and `swatch-squares` create a grid of tiles for selected swatches. `swatch-squares` makes just a tile. `swatch-legend` adds text with Swatch info to the tile.
+- `swatch-legend` create a grid of tiles with optional color data for selected swatches.
 - `swatch-data-export` and `item-color-export` export color data to a CSV file.
-Data include the source color comps and [conversions](./docs/color-conversion.md) to other color spaces.
+Data include the source color comps and conversions to other color spaces.
 - `swatches-random` randomly applies selected swatches to selected items.

 ### Swatches Add